STUDY JAPANESE ONLINE WITH NATIVES HERE

 The swastika in Bleach - Bankai

 Maybe you don't know, but Bankai [卍解] is written with the swastika.
-That word means nothing, it was hardly an invention of the author, but it is called the final release.
+This word doesn't mean anything, it's just an invention of the author, but it's referred to as the final release.

 The main character also has a manifested power called Fullbring or Kangen Jutsu in which his sword makes a sign quite reminiscent of the swastika.